crowdsecurity/nodejs-cs-bouncer/examples/express-server/README.md

 ![](./docs/captcha-wall.png)

 You should see `Final remediation for IP <BOUNCED_IP> is captcha` in terminal.

-If you solve the captcha, you'll be redirected to the home page.

 For this basic implementation, we just redirect user to `/` after resolution.